 It is anticipated that salaries and benefits as a percentage of revenue could fluctuate from quarter-to-quarter as there are timing differences between revenue increases and changes in levels of staffing.
 Should the Company eliminate positions due to automation resulting from systems enhancements or centralizing functions, this expense, as a percent of revenue, is likely to be reduced.
-Additional factors that could affect the percentage from staying in the recent historical range are revenue growth rates significantly higher or lower than forecasted, a management decision to invest in additional personnel to stimulate new or existing businesses, such as the Company's expedited services initiative, changes in customer requirements and changes in railroad intermodal service levels which could result in a lower or higher cost of labor per move.
+Factors that could affect the percentage from staying in the recent historical range include, but are not limited to, revenue growth rates significantly higher or lower than forecasted, a management decision to invest in additional personnel to stimulate new or existing businesses, such as the Company's expedited services initiative, changes in customer requirements and changes in railroad intermodal service levels which could result in a lower or higher cost of labor per move.